Browse Definitions :

 • load balancing - Load balancing is a technique used to distribute network traffic across a pool of servers known as a server farm.

-• local area network (LAN) - A local area network (LAN) is a group of computers and peripheral devices that share a common communications line or wireless link to a server within a distinct geographic area.
+• local area network (LAN) - A local area network (LAN) is a group of computers and peripheral devices that are connected together within a distinct geographic area, such as an office building or campus.

 • logical network - A logical network is a software-defined network topology or routing that is often different than the physical network.